Phantas0s/alexandria-library/README.md

 ## My Method To Retain and Capture Knowledge

-> An investisment in knowledge always offer the best interest. -- **Benjamin Franklin**
+> An investment in knowledge always offer the best interest. -- **Benjamin Franklin**

 It might seem like a lot of work, but I've got pretty effective following this process:

 1. When I read a book or an article which looks interesting, I take detailed notes while reading, on a small notebook.
 This first phase help me to remember roughly what the content is about.
 2. When I finished the source, I copy my note into a mindmap.
-Again, it helps me keep the knowledge in my long term memory.
+Again, it helps me to transfer the knowledge in my long term memory.
 3. I review my mindmaps once in a while.
 Being able to hide some branches allow me to test myself, to see if I remember the subject.
-I can as well add questions on the central node and I try to answer them.
+I can as well add questions on the root node, and I try to answer them.
 My review process can vary grandly depending on the knowledge itself.

 The first two points aim to capture knowledge, 95% of the retention occurs during the third step.

+## Icons and Meaning

+Icons on the nodes carry meaning:
+    * Numbers: show the order of reading, which follows the flow of the source material.
+    * Green flower: This node expands to an image.
+    * Magical wand: example to illustrate the idea, from the source.
+    * Key: Personal comment.
+It's not from the source.

 ## Disclaimer